learn-co-curriculum/project-mode-ideas/README.md

   * Uses locations, skill levels, preferences, availability to match tutors with students.
   * Could take the place of Elana's current weekend Google Drive spreadsheet system.

+## Advertising / Marketing / Split Testing

+* Find the Best Image
+  * Basically like OkCupid's My Best Face - but imagine you want to choose an image for your website, which is best?
+Split test it.
+Inspired by:

+      I wish there was OKCupid's My Best Face for business.
+I have a stack of #MuseumHack tour images, want to know which       one is liked best.

 # APIs

 There are many, here are some recommendations: